All you Need to Know About Doing Business As (DBA)

 • Delaware: DBA filing requirements vary from country to county

-• Kansas: DBAs are not required at the state level but needed at the local or county level
+• Kansas: DBAs are not required at the state level but are needed at the local or county level

 • Maryland: DBA should be filed to change the business name to an unused one in case the existing name is already taken.